MultiverseLearningProducts/swe/src/bootcamp/wk4/day5.md

 *Note:* there should be no need to install Mocha (test syntax) and Chai (assertions) are these are bundled with Cypress.

-This will seed your project with a number of folders and sample tests.
+Run `./node_modules/.bin/cypress open` - this will add a number of folders and sample tests to your project directory.
+If you prefer you can delete these examples to save any confusion but do keep the `cypress/integration` and `cypress/fixures` folders.

 ### What does cypress do?